CyberYoshi64/CTGP7-UpdateTool/README.md

 ## Console version

 Modules needed: `requests`

+(Should you not have these modules install them with `pip install`)

 The script is located in the `originalScript` folder.
 Use the `-h` switch for help on the script syntax.